 The parties are also encouraged to attempt to resolve the matter through alternative dispute resolution (ADR) before issuing proceedings.

 Consequences of failing to comply with the PAPDC

 The court will expect the parties to have complied with the PAPDC as part of any litigation dispute and will consider any failure to comply with the PAPDC when exercising its discretion in any award on costs.
 A failure to comply could also result in the case being stayed while the protocol steps are followed and/or the creditor being disallowed interest for certain periods or only being awarded interest at a reduced rate.

 The PAPDC affords debtors additional time before creditors can commence court proceedings and places an additional burden on creditors to supply relevant information regarding the debt claimed and to follow the protocol steps before litigating.

 A large proportion of overall court claims comprise debt claims, and it is hoped that a specific protocol for debt claims will lead to more efficient resolution of disputes, whereby parties are given sufficient information within which to respond and ideally settle their claims without the need to proceed to a final court hearing.
 Whether that happens in practice remains to be seen.

-If your business requires assistance with the recovery of a debt, or you would like us to review your businesses debt collection processes, please contact Robin Lawrence or Alistair Wells.
+If your business requires assistance with the recovery of a debt, or you would like us to review your businesses debt collection processes, please contact Robin Lawrence.